 If you want to have your baby at home, a licensed midwife will take care of you during your pregnancy and labor.
 Licensed midwives care for healthy women with normal pregnancies.
 They are licensed by the state and have passed both written and oral exams.
 They receive their training in a midwifery school and in apprenticeship programs with experienced midwives.

 Licensed midwives are specially trained for home births.
 They provide excellent care and preparation for having your baby at home.

-No. You can make an appointment directly with a licensed midwife who has a contract with Group Health.
-Contact our Customer Service for names and phone numbers of licensed midwives in your area.
+No. You can make an appointment directly with a licensed midwife who has a contract with Kaiser Permanente.
+Contact our Member Services for names and phone numbers of licensed midwives in your area.

 Most women can consider having a baby at home if they are healthy and their pregnancy is uncomplicated.
 You would plan to have your baby without any pain medicine.